A legacy is a very positive contribution to our efforts…

 Help and Support

-While it is possible to prepare a Will yourself, it is always advisable to seek legal representation where possible.
+While it is possible to prepare a Will yourself, it is always advisable to seek legal representation.
 A solicitor can help you decide how you would like to leave things – to make the greatest difference.

 If you have already made a Will but would like to add a codicil (or amendment) to it, we have prepared pro-forma documents.
 You can download either, or both, versions, and then complete the required information, sign, witness, and keep with them your Will.